DanilVoron/SOTF/README.md

 # SOTF
-a gabe about ancient forest, affected by the disease
+i try to make a game about ancient forest, affected by the disease